Study in Germany

 The study programs, in terms of structure and delivery, are designed

 To meet the most up-to-date scientific developments out in the world

 To build well-informed individuals who can confidently tackle global challenges

 Wide Range of Courses

 Studying in Germany allows you an opportunity to choose from a variety of courses such as engineering, physical sciences, biomedical sciences, and management.
 German universities provide outstanding academic programs, while universities of applied sciences offer a range of practice-oriented options.
-A lot of universities collaborate with companies to provide the best of theory and practical knowledge which facilitates a successful career start for the students.
+A lot of universities collaborate with companies to offer the best theory and practical knowledge, which facilitates a successful career start for the students.

-International students, post completion of their higher education, can stay back in Germany for 18 months, which makes it an extremely attractive destination.
+After completing their higher education, international students can stay back in Germany for 18 months, making it a desirable destination.

 Admission Season and Timeline

 The application start date(s) depends on the intake.
 There are usually two intakes offered in German universities: Winter Intake-September/October (Primary/Main intake); Summer Intake -March/April (Secondary intake)